weight loss

-9 common reasons why you’re not losing weight when you diet and exercise
+9 common reasons why you're not losing weight with diet and exercise

 By Kirsty Mason | Medically reviewed by Dr Luke Pratsides